jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- test useDraftEvent

 - close modal
 - test if modal is closing

 - improve event structure
   - use event redux date saving only what matters
 - improve architecture?

   - leave reusable components on components
   - reusable modal?

+- memo
   - memoize clickable hours of the day functions?
+  - memo rendering all events
 - virtualization of events? normalizing?
 - give focus to event edit modal
 - test if modal is opening